elisoncrum/piipan/docs/iac.md

     ./create-resources.bash tts/dev
 ```

 6. Create a subscription in the API Management service.
 At least for now, the API Management subscriptions are created manually and not by the IaC.
-For example, you’ll need to create `EA-DupPart` and `EA-BulkUpload` before you can use the `test-apim-upload-api.bash` script to test your environment.
+For example, you’ll need to create `EA-DupPart` and `EA-BulkUpload` before you can use the `test-apim-upload-api.bash` and `test-apim-match-api.bash` test scripts.

     1. Go to the Azure Portal
     2. Go to Resource Groups